Makster04/All_Machine_Learning/(KEY)Understanding_CostFunction.md

+## Is Mean Squared Error a TYPE of Cost Function?

 Yes, **Mean Squared Error (MSE)** is a type of **cost function** used primarily in **regression models**.

 ### **Why is MSE a Cost Function?**